stratworld/strat/docsSrc/markdown/index.md

 }
 ```

-While the current generation of configuration management extends themselves with "plugins" and yaml files, Strat places all the power in the community's hands with a robust foreign function interface, a standard library, and powerful inclusion semantics.
+While the current generation of configuration management extends itself with "plugins", yaml files, and closed source features, Strat places all the power in the community's hands with a robust foreign function interface, a standard library, and powerful inclusion semantics.
 Authoring a service or source in Strat others can use is as easy as creating a module or library for computation languages.

 ### Better infrastructure than what you're building by hand